When are applications due?

 Who can apply?

-Prospective applicants must be accepted into a RN associate degree nursing program through a VCCS school and have met the prerequisites outlined in the RN-BSN Co-Enrollment Requirements.
+Applicants must be accepted into a RN associate degree nursing program through a VCCS school and have met the pre-requisites outlined in the RN-BSN Co-Enrollment Requirements.

-A phone interview with the program coordinator may be required prior to application to the co-enrollment program.
+A phone interview with the program coordinator may be required prior to receiving an admission decision.

 Yes.
-Unofficial transcripts are accepted for review for prospective co-enrollment program applicants only.
+Unofficial transcripts are accepted for co-enrollment program applicants only.
 Once co-enrollment students transition into the degree-seeking RN-BSN program, official copies of transcripts will be required.

 I currently hold a Bachelor's degree from another institution or from JMU.
 What is the process for applying?